 Why Excel Is an Effective Sales Tool

-In fact, there’s a good chance Excel is the most powerful and versatile sales tool installed on your computer right now.
+In fact, there’s a good chance Excel is the most powerful, effective, and versatile sales tool installed on your computer right now.
 Its potential uses go far beyond the number-crunching it’s most often associated with.